tanmaykm/Thrift.jl/README.md

 Socket         | TSocket and TServerSocket    |
 Framed         | TFramedTransport             |
-SASL           | TSASLClientTransport         | Only client side implementation as of now
+SASL           | TSASLClientTransport         | Only client side implementation as of now Memory         | TMemoryTransport             | Can't be used with servers as of now

 Server                      | Implemented as               | &nbsp;
 ---                         | ---                          | ---